onborodin/arduino-tiny-shell/README.md

 Shell really is tiny and used only ~850 bytes of microcontroller code.

+Well, if in truth, I wrote this code for the toys of my youngest son =)

 We cann add own function call.
 The agreement about the called functions is very simple:
 - function must accept string arguments `uint8_t*`
 - and return an integer, now is `int16_t`